Gynaecologist/Obstetrician Kaimātai Take Wahine/Whakawhānau Tamaiti

 Pay varies for gynaecologists/obstetricians depending on seniority, hours, location, and frequency of on-call or emergency cover.

-• Gynaecologists/obstetricians working in the private sector are usually self-employed and may earn more than this.
+Gynaecologists/obstetricians working in the private sector can earn more than this.

 Gynaecologists/obstetricians may progress to teach students and trainee gynaecologists/obstetricians at larger hospitals.
 They can also become senior consultants with responsibility for gynaecological/obstetric departments.